bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/algorithm/README.md

 ## Bubble Sort: O(n²)
-- The idea of the algorithm is that it will "bubble up" the big values all the way to the end (or to the top if you look at it vertically), one-by-one, in a sorted manner.
+- The idea of the algorithm is that it will "bubble up" the big values all the way to the end (or to the top if you look at it vertically), one-by-one, in sorted manner.
 - In-place algorithm: uses only one array, logically partitioning the array into *sorted* and *unsorted*
 - The partitioning is defined by initialising a variable such as `unsortedPartitionIndex`